 Partnering with the Close Up Foundation, the Leaders in Advocacy Academy will bring together a diverse group of students from across the United States and the world to participate in an intensive, hands-on program exploring various strategies for organizing people and influencing policy.
 Using a combination of lectures and experiential learning opportunities, you’ll be immersed in the real world of decision-making and advocacy in Washington, D.C., hearing directly from policy and media experts, think tanks, advocacy organizations, and influencers from both sides of the aisle.
-Through workshops, lectures, and leadership case studies, you’ll examine the complexities of major current issues and the practice of crafting persuasive arguments and compelling messages to support various positions.
+Through lectures, workshops, site visits, and case studies, you’ll examine the complexities of current issues and the practice of crafting persuasive arguments and compelling messages to support various positions.
 You’ll leave the program well equipped to become a leader and champion for the issues important to you.

 Hear from leaders of nonprofits, liberal and conservative think tanks and organizations, lobbying firms, and community coalitions to learn strategies for influencing policy and public opinion

 Meet with Members of Congress and staff on Capitol Hill to learn how they think about and respond to different forms of advocacy and stakeholders

 Program Format & Subject Areas

 As a student in the Leaders in Advocacy Academy, you'll spend your day immersed in a blend of classroom lectures, field trips, hands-on activities, and group discussions.
 Throughout the course of the week, you'll have the opportunity to explore the following subject areas: